Erfan-Nazari/Bankruptcy_Prediction-DSI_Project/README.md

 ## :moneybag: Business Case and Value

 Corporate bankruptcy prediction is a critical aspect of financial risk management for businesses, investors, and financial institutions.
-This project aims to provide a robust and interpretable framework for identifying early warning signs of financial distress in companies, enabling stakeholders to make informed decisions.
+This project provides a robust and interpretable framework for identifying early warning signs of financial distress in companies, enabling stakeholders to make informed decisions.

 #### Business Case:

-Early Risk Detection: Bankruptcy prediction models can help businesses identify potential financial risks early, allowing for timely interventions and strategic adjustments.
+- Early Risk Detection:

+  - Helps businesses and investors identify potential financial risks early, allowing for timely interventions and strategic adjustments.
-Investors and lenders can use such models to assess the creditworthiness of companies before extending loans or investing capital.
+  - Enables creditors and lenders to assess the creditworthiness of companies before extending loans or investing capital.

-Efficient Resource Allocation: Financial institutions can prioritize resources for companies showing signs of distress and develop customized support strategies to mitigate potential losses.
+- Efficient Resource Allocation:

+  - Financial institutions can prioritize resources for companies showing signs of distress and develop customized support strategies to mitigate potential losses.

+- Regulatory Compliance:

-Regulatory Compliance: Governments and regulators can leverage bankruptcy prediction models to monitor and enforce corporate governance standards, reducing systemic risks in the economy.
+  - Governments and regulators can use such models to monitor and enforce corporate governance standards, reducing systemic risks in the economy.

+- Improved Decision-Making:

-Improved Decision-Making: Companies can use the insights from this model to make data-driven decisions for improving financial health and mitigating operational inefficiencies.
+  - Companies can leverage insights from the model to improve financial health and mitigate operational inefficiencies.

 #### Value Delivered:

+- Stakeholder Protection:

-Stakeholder Protection: Protects investors and creditors from unexpected financial losses by providing a reliable bankruptcy risk assessment tool.
+  - Protects investors and creditors from unexpected financial losses through reliable bankruptcy risk assessments.

+- Economic Stability:

-Economic Stability: Early identification of financially distressed firms reduces the risk of large-scale corporate failures, contributing to overall economic stability.
+  - Reduces the risk of large-scale corporate failures, contributing to overall economic stability.

+- Cost Reduction:

-Cost Reduction: Automating the bankruptcy prediction process minimizes reliance on extensive manual evaluations, reducing operational costs.
+  - Automates the bankruptcy prediction process, minimizing reliance on manual evaluations and reducing operational costs.

+- Strategic Planning:

-Strategic Planning: Businesses can use the model’s outputs to align their long-term strategies with financial sustainability, ensuring robust growth and avoiding unnecessary risks.
+  - Supports businesses in aligning long-term strategies with financial sustainability, ensuring robust growth.

-Customizable and Scalable: This model can be adapted for different industries, geographies, and economic conditions, making it a versatile tool for stakeholders.
+- Customizable and Scalable:

+  - Adaptable for various industries, geographies, and economic conditions, making it a versatile tool.

-By implementing this project, organizations and financial professionals can achieve a higher degree of foresight into potential bankruptcies, saving time, resources, and mitigating risks in their operations.
+## Analyses Conducted :mag:

+To achieve the project goals, the following analyses were conducted:

+### 1. Exploratory Data Analysis (EDA):

+Visualized distributions of features and the target variable.
+Identified class imbalance in the dataset.
+Explored correlations between features to uncover potential multicollinearity issues.

+### 2. Feature Selection:

+Applied statistical and machine learning-based techniques to identify the most relevant features.
+Reduced dimensionality to improve model performance and interoperability.

+### 3. Model Training/Testing Without SMOTE:

+Trained several classification models (e.g., Logistic Regression, Random Forest, Gradient Boosting) on the original dataset.
+Evaluated models using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.

+### 4. Model Training/Testing Without SMOTE (Addressing Class Imbalance):

+Applied Synthetic Minority Over-sampling Technique (SMOTE) to balance the dataset.
+Retrained the models and compared performance with those trained on the imbalanced dataset.

+### 5. Model Evaluation and Selection:

+Selected the best-performing model based on evaluation metrics.
+Stored the trained model in the best_model/ directory for future use.

+### 6. Report Generation:

+Summarized findings and insights in structured reports available in the reports/ directory.